Last Updated on August 6, 2022

 Saturday: 11am until 11pm

-As mentioned, with small scale craft brewing, the tap lists do tend to change and so some beers that I’ve mentioned in this guide may not be available year round or at the time of your visit.
+As mentioned, with small scale craft brewing, the tap lists do tend to change.
+So some beers that I’ve mentioned in this guide may not be available year round or at the time of your visit.
 I was speaking to one of the staff members at the Dimensional Brewing Co and asked about how long it takes to brew beer.
 He said it varies from anything from a week and a half to 30 days.
 Popular flavours may be kept in stock but some could be rotated out and may not come back for a while.

 Dubuque Craft Beer Events